MiniKnife/easy.sh-en/en/xyz_mode.md

 ### z-mode

 #### Description
 Get the command mode temporarily, ** will not install the client **, get all the commands of the user only once.
-After SSH is disconnected, all commands will be uninstalled
+After SSH is disconnected, all commands will be uninstalled.

 #### Applicable scene
 * Don't want to install a client on the server, just want to use custom commands during this connection